 The City of Carrollton maintains thousands of traffic signs.
 The Texas Manual of Uniform Traffic Control Devices (TMUTCD) serves as a guideline for the installation of the various types of signs.
-To request information about a particular sign or to discuss the requirements for installation signs, please call us at 972-466-3425 or contact us.
+To request information about a particular sign or to discuss the requirements for installation signs, please call us at 972-466-3425.

 Regulatory signs (black, red and/or white) are the stop signs, speed limit signs, and parking signs.
 These signs are mandated by law to be obeyed.
 Disobedience of these traffic signs is punishable by a traffic ticket.
 When these signs are posted within a construction work zone, traffic fines may be doubled.
 Regulatory signs are installed by TMUTCD guidelines and engineering judgment.